11x3/ilvmx/README.md

 # In this example, we are going to store a function that others may globally
 # execute with arguments.
 One of the next few project steps is to finish the
-# Nubcake DSL so that entire apps may be stored in Nubcakes, and not just
+# Program DSL so that entire apps may be stored in Programs, and not just
 # simple funs.

 iex> Bot.set "#chat", fn word -> "lol @ your chat #{ word }" end